 As a top-ranking logistics company in the USA, UPS has the Learn and Earn program offered to their full-time and part-time union workforce, including their management employees working part-time.

 With the program, UPS is giving away up to $5,250 annually, with a $ 25,000-lifetime cap.
 Workers can be eligible as soon as their hiring date.
 Since 2014, over 14,000 students have been provided with support amounting up to $16 M in educational expenses already.

 Furthermore, UPS collaborated with Thomas Edison State University for college credit accreditation for candidates that pass online degree programs involving corporate training courses.
 The company spends over $565 M yearly just to further the ranks of their employees in the company.
 Up we go!

 Verizon, the largest 4G LTE provider in America, has already given over $77 million in tuition assistance to its employees.
 Workers or associates can receive up to $8,000 annually with career path courses that extend to their line of work at the company.

 A Verizon Tuition Assistance Plan details how the company supports its employees so they “enhance your existing skills or learn something new and evolve your role at Verizon.”

-In May 2018, Walmart revamped its employee development program through the Associate Education Benefit Program in partnership with Guild network.
+In May 2018, Walmart revamped its employee development program through the Associate Education Benefits Program in partnership with Guild network.